ngu25/ngu25.github.io/_posts/2022-01-03-my-daily-journey-blog3.markdown

 author: navadeepganeshu
 description: Simply to self document and learn from experience :)
 ---
+<p><i>21st January 2022</i></p>

+---
+<p><i>20th January 2022</i></p>

+<p>If you knew the box, which you have to open, just go for it and start to scratch the surface.
+No matter how large the key!</p>
+<p>This is it -- if you want to go and you don't see the path, still keep going, even if you unfortunately don't know the destination.
+The fact that you want to go should drive it all!
+Turns out the effort is worth it even if you hit the wrong destination because you don't know what the destination is!!!</p>

+---
 <p><i>19th January 2022</i></p>

+<p>What I ideally thought: If you are into something important, stay on track, keep yourself on it hard, let whatever happens in world...</p>
+<p>What I again thought I should be doing: Yes, keep yourself hard on the task, but at the same time stay compatible with the world and be in syc with events around.
+This helps and a lot in all fronts.
+Afterall we are here in the world, for thw world and highly influenced by the own surroundings.</p>

 ---
 <p><i>18th January 2022</i></p>